ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

     https://<domain>/.well-known/ct/v1/collected-sct-feedback

-or by HTTPS POSTing them to a number of preconfigured auditors.
+or by HTTPS POSTing them to a set of preconfigured auditors.
 This allows an HTTPS server to choose between an active push model or a passive pull model.